-If selected for an award, as appropriate and to the extent consistent with law, recipients must ensure that, to the greatest extent practicable, iron and aluminum as well as steel, cement, and other manufactured products (items and construction materials composed in whole or in part of non-ferrous metals such as aluminum; plastics and polymer-based products such as polyvinyl chloride pipe; aggregates such as concrete; glass, including optical fiber; and lumber) used in the proposed project are produced in the United States.
-The recipients must flow this requirement to all sub-awards, contracts, subcontracts, and purchase orders for work performed under the proposed project.
+As appropriate and to the extent consistent with law, Applicants shall ensure that, to the greatest extent practicable, iron and aluminum as well as steel, cement, and other manufactured products (items and construction materials composed in whole or in part of non-ferrous metals such as aluminum; plastics and polymer-based products such as polyvinyl chloride pipe; aggregates such as concrete; glass, including optical fiber; and lumber) used in the proposed project shall be produced in the United States.
+This requirement shall flow down to all sub-awards including all contracts, subcontracts and purchase orders for work performed under the proposed project.